Start My Answer

 George Simons is the co-founder and CEO of SoloSuit.
 He has helped Americans protect over $1 billion from predatory debt lawsuits.
 George graduated from BYU Law school in 2020 with a JD/MBA.
 In his spare time, George likes to cook, because he likes to eat.

 Summary: You have 30 days to respond to a debt collection lawsuit in Oregon circuit court and 14 days in small claims court.
 You must pay a fee to file your Answer document into the case.
-Use SoloSuit to make your Answer and have it filed for you in minutes.
+After filing, your case will likely be assigned to mandatory arbitration, but you can still settle the debt before the arbitration hearing.
+Use SoloSuit to make your Answer and have it filed for you in minutes, and then settle the debt with the help of SoloSettle before your hearing.

 Getting sued by debt collectors is no one's favorite pastime.
 But, in this article we will try to ease the pain and make the process of responding to the lawsuit a little bit easier.
 We will show you how to answer a summons for debt collection in Oregon.